A reader, Tracy, asked about computer use and pain. In this series of 3 articles, we’ll look at this issue.

 - How computer use can cause pain through poor posture and repetitive movements

-- What good posture is for computer use
+- Good posture for computer use

 Today we’ll look at what exercises can prevent and help pain while you’re at your keyboard.
 Here are some guidelines: